Submitty/submitty.github.io/_docs/grader/index.md

   any of the files, or "pop out" a browser window to view a single file.

-* Grading Rubric (green) - divided into one or more components specified
+* Grading Rubric (green border) - divided into one or more components specified

-* Student Information (black)
+* Student Information (black border)

 ![](/images/TA_grading_panes.png)